 Look out for the great tests of strength through caber tossing and tug o’wars, listen out for the distinct sound of bagpipes and admire the agility of Highland dancers at these hugely popular summer Highland games.
 Communities come together and take great pride in celebrating their heritage, and there's always lots of opportunities to join in the fun.

 It's been 700 years since the Battle of Bannockburn, a pivotal moment in Scotland's history when a victorious Robert the Bruce led the charge against the English army.
-As part of an exciting weekend dedicated to the anniversary in June 2014, there will be a spectacular re-enactment of this iconic battle close to the original site.
-Look out for the new state-of-the-art visitor centre which also opens its doors in June 2014 and includes fascinating exhibits and stories from this great battle.
+A spectacular re-enactment forms part of the fantastic Big Weekend in Stirling and the surrounding area on 28 - 29 June.
+Kicking off with Pipefest, the weekend also features the Armed Forces Day National Event before the re-enactments take place close to the original site.
+Look out for the new state-of-the-art visitor centre which also opens its doors in June 2014 and includes fascinating exhibits and stories from the great battle.

 Homecoming comes to the Highlands and unites Gaelic speakers from around the world at the Royal Mòd in Inverness.
 One of the highlights of this Highland Homecoming which runs between 1 September and 31 October 2014, is a celebration of Gaelic culture and a performance of the Struileag - Shore to Shore, which has been lovingly created by the Gaelic Diaspora over the past two years.